oracle-livelabs/oci/oci-multicloud-connectivity/access-oci-vm/access-vm.md

 ## Introduction

-In this lab we will deploy the a Virtual Machine and then use it to test and verify connectivity over the FastConnect.
-Be aware that this lab will connect to Azure as the 3rd party cloud provider.
-The steps to connect other cloud providers such as AWS and GCP will follow a similar process.
+In this lab, we will deploy the a Virtual Machine and then use it to verify connectivity over the FastConnect.

 Estimated Lab Time: 20 minutes